-But you’ll have to think about what to focus on in your covering letter, bearing in mind that elsewhere on the form you have to explain why you want to work for Bloomberg and what your most relevant skills and experiences are.
+But you’ll have to think carefully about the main points to focus on in your covering letter, bearing in mind that elsewhere on the form you will have to explain why you want to work for Bloomberg and what your most relevant skills and experiences are.

 Bloomberg application tip: fillet and focus

 Indeed, your cover letter is a great place to focus upon just one or two of those skills in a case study style.
 Choose an example that has strong anecdotal and intellectual value – and one where you can really give some strong context and analysis of what you did, why and its positive impact.
 Don’t think that your example has to be epic: you needn’t have launched a two-day student music festival with seven stages, two dance tents and a comedy corner.
 Fantastic if you have but you can use any example as long as you show how you have learned from your experience – your analytical and reflective skills are what Bloomberg wants to see.

 Should you repeat the 75 words you’ve written elsewhere in the application stating why you want to work for Bloomberg?
 That wouldn’t make sense.
 But what you can do is pick a key reason and make it striking.
 For example, what if you likened the work you want to do to the joy of solving a Rubik’s Cube – turning all the pieces of the puzzle the right way for a client –and then gave an example of how you’ve made something maddeningly complex simple for someone?

 Bloomberg application form tip: be proud of who you are

 Bloomberg wants you to write about your proudest achievement.
 It does so because it seeks employees who can champion their own successes, the successes of the firm and the successes of its clients.
 It likes its new recruits to be outgoing, individually driven, able to adapt to any given situation and extremely innovative in their approaches, while still producing high-quality results.
 It even invented its own term for these qualities, ‘the New Type B’.